 If you’ve ever dreamt of building your own deck, most big box home improvement stores offer digital renderings that can allow you to create and customize your very own outdoor living space.
 What the stores fail to disclose is the amount of time, money, and skills needed to tackle this type of DIY endeavor.
-If you’re toying with the idea of building your own deck, it’s important to understand the below details.
+If you’re toying with the idea of building your own deck, it’s important to understand the challenges of takin on this project.

-Building Codes: Local municipalities have specific codes surrounding deck building.
+Local municipalities have specific building codes for deck building.
 Even something seemingly as trivial as railings can have written code that dictates the required spacing between balusters and height specifications.

 Go Behind the Scenes on a Composite Deck Built by Our Craftsmen:

-Costs: In theory, you can save on labor costs by building your own deck.
+In theory, you can save on labor costs if you build your own deck.
 However, if you botch the job and need to call in a quality pro for help, it’s highly probable that you’ll experience a long lead time before they can assist due to high demand.
 In addition, the decking contractor may identify areas of the deck not built to code that need to be redone, which will also add to their final price.
 Lastly, decking contractors can buy their materials in bulk and homeowners are stuck paying retail prices.